andrewgreen76/flygreen/README.md

 TOPICS AND METHODS EXPLORED TO AN EXTENT OVER THE PAST FEW DAYS :
 __________________________________________________________________________

+Evolution of architectures from SAP-1 through SAP-2, SAP-3, and Intel 8080/8085.

 Programmable interrupt controllers :
  . communication between PICs and the rest of the hardware